Azure/Microsoft-Defender-for-Cloud/Workflow automation/Block-Suspicious-DNS-Activity/Readme.md

-# Block outgoing IP addresses in an NSG as response to a suspicious DNS activity in a virtual amchine when an ASC alert is triggered/created
+# Block suspicious DNS activity- block outgoing IP addresses in an NSG as response to a suspicious DNS activity in a virtual machine when an ASC alert is triggered/created

 **Author: Liana-Anca Tomescu**